2005 – present (15 years)

 - Robin Southby (2005 – present)

-Maybeshewill was an instrumental band based in Leicestershire, UK where they were formed in 2005.
+Maybeshewill is an instrumental band based in Leicestershire, UK where they were formed in 2005.
 They are James Collins (drums), Matt Daly (keyboards) , John Helps (guitar), Robin Southby (guitar) and Jamie Ward (bass).
 They’ve worked tirelessly over the last five years through endless touring and three full-length albums to build a loyal and enthusiastic following across the world.
 Sticking to steadfastly DIY ethics, the band have self recorded all their material to date and aspire to be as self-sufficient as possible.

 The band released their debut four-track EP entitled ‘Japanese Spy Transcript‘ on their own label, Robot Needs Home Records in early 2006 which was later picked up by Japan’s XTAL Recordings (Caspian, Yndi Halda) and released in an extend form in August of the same year.